Zingle/smtp2http/README.md

 Development
 -----------
-The SMTP protocol does not provide any way to set thc TCP port used for communication.
+The SMTP protocol does not provide any way to set the TCP port used for communication.
 Because of this, development can be difficult if trying to use public mail providers because you must have an internet facing server listening on port 25.